learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 One final note before we move on.
 In the example above, we used simple `String`s as the return values in our ternary expressions.
-But we can use any data type here &mdash; numbers, Booleans, objects, etc. And, of course, we can also use more complex expressions.
+But we can use any data type here — numbers, Booleans, objects, etc. And, of course, we can also use more complex expressions.
 Let's look at an example:

 ```js